Drama (DRAM) Courses

 DRAM 390 Survey Of Drama Literature (3) Analysis and discussion of plays from the canon of Western dramatic literature, focusing on dramatic action, character relationships, play structure, staging, and thematic considerations.

 DRAM 421 Acting Troupe (3) Rehearsal and performance of works from Western literature and ethnic non-Western sources, including period drama, avant-garde theatre, and the contemporary drama of Hawaiʻi and the Pacific.
 Emphasis on ensemble performance.
-Refinement of individual skill and group interactions acquired in DRAM 321, 322.
+Refinement of individual skill and group interactions acquired in acting classes.
 Public performance required.
 May be repeated for a total of 6 semester hours.
-Pre: DRAM 221, 222, 321, 322, audition, or consent of instructor.
+Pre: DRAM 221 or 321 or 322, and audition, or consent of instructor.

 DRAM 445 Lighting Design (3) (other) A seminar in theatrical lighting design and presentation.
 Development of the lighting plot and paperwork used in implementing designs.
 Study of lighting technology.
 Pre: DRAM 280, 380, or consent of instructor.

-DRAM 483 Modern Drama (3) A study of works which have established or refined major traditions in modern theater, with some reading in critical theory.
-Pre: 200-level coursework in literature.
-(Same as ENG 483 Modern/Contemporary Drama (3))
+DRAM 483 Modern/Contemporary Drama (3) A study of works which have established or refined major traditions in modern and contemporary theater, with some reading in critical theory.
+Pre: ENG 100T, 100, ESL 100, or 100T and 200-level coursework in literature.
+(Same as ENG 483)

 DRAM 490 Lyric Theatre (3) Extensive study of history, theory, and techniques that shaped the American Musical Theatre genre, with emphasis on major composers, choreographers, and performers.
 Lab work in singing, dancing, costuming, makeup, and technical requirements, leading to a final performance project.
-Pre: DRAM 170, 221, 321 and consent of the instructor.
+Pre: DRAM 101; and 221 or 321 or 322; or instructor's consent.

 DRAM 490L Lyric Theatre Lab (1) (lab) Experiential study of notable choreographers, directors, and actors through complete scenes, songs and dances that are representative of the major periods and styles within musical comedy from the 1920s to the present.
 Emphasizes in-class performance derived from training in voice, dance and acting.